 - Heat the oil in a soup or stew pot.1 tablespoon olive oil

-- Cook the onions over a medium heat for 5 minutes, stirring the onions a few times.1 medium-large onion
+- Cook the onions over medium heat for 5 minutes, stirring them occasionally.1 medium-large onion

 - Pour in the canned tomatoes and the black-eyed beans.1 can black eyed beans, 1 can chopped tomatoes

-- Pour in the hot vegetable broth and bring the stew to a gentle boil.1 litre vegetable broth
+- Pour in the vegetable stock and bring the stew to a gentle boil.1 litre vegetable stock

 - Cook for 20 minutes, stirring a few times.